 - Verify that an ETL control table specifies that ETL processing has been completed since the last data collection cycle.

 1. Add a New Data Dependency: Data Collection Trigger Editor > Dependencies Tab

-- In the Add Data Dependency pop-up opens
+- In the Add Data Dependency pop-up:

-2. Define the basics for the New Data Dependency
+2. Define the Basics for the New Data Dependency

 After the new Data Dependency is saved, the Data Dependency Editor opens.

-- If set to 'Numeric", the system expects the same SQL statement as in prior versions, see Hint on right of statement box above.
+- If set to "Numeric", the system expects the same SQL statement as in prior versions, see Hint on right of statement box above

 - Specify the Data Source for the Data Dependency

-- Validate your fetch command
+- [Validate] your fetch command

-If :last_dependency_satisfied was included in the fetch command, provide a value for testing the data dependency logic
+- If :last_dependency_satisfied was included in the fetch command, provide a value for testing the data dependency logic

-- Provide a time window during which checks should be performed.
+- Provide a time window during which checks should be performed

 - A given dependency can be shared among multiple Data Collection Triggers

-- Multiple dependencies can be specified for a Data Collection Trigger and all associated dependencies must be satisfied before the data collection trigger starts
+- Multiple dependencies can be specified for a Data Collection Trigger and all associated dependencies must be satisfied before the Data Collection Trigger starts

-Control when Data Dependency of Data Collection Trigger is Satisfied
+6. Control when Data Dependency of Data Collection Trigger is Satisfied